Nathan-Reid-2004/reid-nathan-a3-renewal-repository/README.md

 the virus away whenever it gets close to the email tab.

 As a side note, the player can close the email tab using the red button at the top-right of the tab.
 This will prevent the virus from colliding with it, and make the tab disappear.
 This is mainly for the end-game, when the player will need extra time to input the passcode.
+The email tab can be reopened by clicking the right-most grey square button on the taskbar.

 When the player thinks they have guessed the passcode, they can click the green button in the bottom-left.
 This will create a prompt in the command console- the player can then input the password.
 If it is correct, they win the game.
 If it is incorrect, they will have to return to the game tab and continue.